Top of Page

 Cumulative attempted credits

-Important: All credits are part of the calculation, including, but not limited to, repeat and incomplete coursework, transfer credits, and coursework completed for a prior degree or major for which a degree was not conferred.
+When SAP is evaluated, all coursework is counted as attempted credits including, but not limited to, repeat and incomplete coursework, transfer credits, and coursework completed for a prior degree or major for which a degree or certificate was not conferred.
 The only time a student may start over is after a degree is conferred.

-Please note: Students interested in receiving state aid (such as the Florida Resident Access Grant, Florida Student Assistance Grant, or Florida Bright Futures Scholarship) must also meet the state SAP standards established for each aid program.
+Students interested in receiving state aid (such as the Effective Access to Student Education [EASE] Grant, Florida Student Assistance Grant, or Florida Bright Futures Scholarship) must also meet the state SAP standards established for each aid program.

 • Qualitative Measure: Min.
 GPA 2.00

-• Pace: successful completion of at least 66.7 percent of all attempted credits
+• Pace: successful completion of at least two thirds, approximately 66.7 percent of all attempted credits

 • Qualitative Measure Min.
 GPA 3.00 or 80 percent (for programs with a numeric grading system)